(Also known as Shoulder Dislocation, Anterior Shoulder Dislocation, Dislocation of the Shoulder Joint)

 Prognosis of a dislocated shoulder

 Many patients with a dislocated shoulder heal well with appropriate physiotherapy and return to normal function.
 This may take weeks to months to achieve an optimal outcome.
 However, due to the severity of injury and widespread connective tissue damage associated with this condition, patients may experience long term effects.
-The most common long term effect of a dislocated shoulder is an increased likelihood of future dislocation with relatively minor trauma.
+The most common long term effect of a dislocated shoulder is an increased likelihood of future dislocation or subluxation (partial dislocation) with relatively minor trauma.
 In cases of recurrent shoulder dislocation, surgical repair of the shoulder joint capsule may be indicated.
 This is usually followed by an extensive rehabilitation program lasting many months.

 Patients with a dislocated shoulder who also have damage to other structures such as cartilage, bone or nerves are likely to have a significantly extended rehabilitation period to gain optimum function.